-Enabler for 60 Second Foot Screen: Fridays at the University June 5th 2020
+Instructions for 60 Second Foot Screen June 5 2020

-Careful inspection of the feet of our patients with diabetes on a regular basis is one of the easiest, least expensive and most effective measures for preventing foot complications and limb loss.
-Appropriate care of diabetic feet requires recognition of the most common risk factors which can be identified based on this brief but systematic examination in the office or clinic setting.
+Careful inspection of the feet of our patients with diabetes on a regular basis is one of the easiest, least expensive and most effective measures for preventing foot complications.

+Appropriate care of diabetic feet requires recognition of the most common risk factors for limb loss.
+Many of these risk factors can be identified based on specific aspects of the history and a brief but systematic examination.

-Question Photograph Examination Method Significance of Yes Answers 1.
-Previous Ulcer Ask the patient Assess both lower legs and feet (dorsal and plantar surfaces) for the presence of a healed ulcer as evidenced by scar tissue HIGH RISK for further DFU/Amputation Vascular impairment Sensory, Motor neuropathy Trauma/ Ill-fitting shoes Charcot foot 2.
+Question Photograph Examination Method Significance of "Yes 1.
+Previous Ulcer Ask the patient Assess both lower legs and feet (dorsal and plantar surfaces) for the presence of a healed ulcer as evidenced by scar tissue Answers" HIGH RISK for further DFU/Amputation Vascular impairment Sensory, Motor neuropathy Trauma/ Ill-fitting shoes Charcot foot 2.
 Previous Amputation Count toes Observe if foot or limb amputation present HIGH RISK for further Amputation Vascular impairment Sensory neuropathy Motor neuropathy 3.
-Deformity Observe for deformity and/or abnormality in shape or structure of either foot Risk for Charcot foot Loss of medial arch (intrinsic minus foot) High medial arch Motor neuropathy High pressure on bony prominences 4.
+Deformity Observe for deformity and/or abnormality in shape or structure of either foot is observed (bony prominences/ hammer toes) Risk for Charcot foot Loss of medial arch (intrinsic minus foot) High medial arch Motor neuropathy High pressure on bony prominences 4.
 Absent Pedal Pulses Palpate Dorsalis Pedis & Posterior Tibial Note: Yes requires absence of both pulses HIGH RISK for Ischemia Absence of Posterior Tibial is always an abnormal finding Vascular testing is recommended